xfbs/passgen/NOTES.md

 Have a mechanism to count entropy as passwords are generated (using a *double* that is multiplied by the amount of possible choices every time).

+### Make portable build with musl

+Halfway there. `static` build target in Makefile supports building statically, but as of right now, building with `musl-gcc` doesn't work.